sweirich/lambda-n-ways/README.md

 # Lambda-Calculus cooked **n**-ways

-This repository is a simple demonstration of various ways to implement variable binding in Haskell.
+This repository is a simple demonstration of multiple ways to implement variable binding in Haskell as well as a benchmark suite of correctness and performance tests.

-It "benchmarks" several different representations of variable binding and substitution in the untyped lambda calculus using a single pathological case: computing the normal form of `factorial 6 == sum [1..37] + 17`.
-(Spoiler alert, these terms are not equal, so the normal form is the encoding of false).

 This is derived from Lennart Augustsson's unpublished draft paper "Lambda-calculus Cooked Four Ways".